 What is long exposure photography and how does it work?

 Firstly, it is worth knowing what long exposure photography is.
-It refers to a technique used to create images that portray some kind of motion of specific elements within the frame.
+It refers to a technique used to create images that portray motion within the frame.
 Therefore a long exposure is “an exposure of a timed duration that is achieved when the shutter is open for several seconds at time”.

 If you want to try your hand at taking photos with long exposures, you will need to invest in some basic kit.
 Essentially you will need a tripod and a filter.